Zondax/namadexer/docs/04-server.md

 port = 30303
 ```

-## Enpoints
+## Endpoints

 The list of endpoints available.

 ## /block/height/:block_height

-This enpoint look for a specific block by its `height`.
+This endpoint look for a specific block by its `height`.

 Example:
 ```